 Logistic regression models for both active and passive smoking were statistically significant (p<0.001) while controlling for confounding variables (Table 3), and the Hosmer and Lemenshow test showed good model fit (x2=10.07, df=8, p=0.26; x2=5.53, df=8, p=0.7 respectively).

-The performed analysis showed that among women exposed to passive smoking during pregnancy the risk of waking up too early was 29% higher (OR=1.29; 95% CI 1.04-1.6; p=0.019) compared to pregnant women not exposed to passive smoking.
-However, no significant association was observed with active smoking.
+The performed analysis showed that among women exposed to passive smoking during pregnancy, the risk of waking up too early was 29% higher (OR=1.29; 95% CI 1.04-1.6; p=0.019) compared to pregnant women not exposed to passive smoking (Fig.1).
+However the results indicated t no significant association with active smoking.
 For the controlled variables entering the model, there was a relationship between the place of residence, occurrence of nausea or vomiting, level of depression (EPDS), and anxiety (STAI-State) of the pregnant woman and the trimester of pregnancy and waking up too early (Table 3).

 In the study group, the chance of waking up too early was 85% higher in women in the 3rd trimester of pregnancy than in pregnant women in the 1st trimester (no significant difference between 2nd and 1st trimester).
 The chance of experiencing sleep difficulties was also shown to be approximately 20% higher in pregnant women complaining of nausea or vomiting.
 In addition, for each one-unit increase in EPDS and STAI-State values, the chances of experiencing sleep difficulties was 5% and 2% greater, respectively.
 It was also observed that in the study group, the odds of waking up too early in a group of women living in a city with a population of more than 100,000 are 16% higher than among those living in places with less than 100,000 (Table 3).